CryoEMGroup home page

 Training is mandatory to all wishing to prepare grids at IBBR.
 Book your appointment here.

-Group membership is granted to all users that establish cryoDB account.
+Group membership is granted to all users that establish cryoDB account (generally only provided to trained users).
 If for some reason you need one but not the other, you may request group membership here.
 This is unusual situation, so do provide an explanation.

 Active users